victorcerutti/hassio-addons/spotify-connect/readme.md

 This add-on can run several instances of Spotify, here is the configuration for each instance :

-##### `discovery_mode` (bool)
+##### `device_name` (string)

-If set to `true`, Spotify connect will be enable to all device on the same local network.
-If you have friends at home they will be able to play their music too.

-If set to `false`, the addon will use your Spotify username and password to connect.
-You will also be able to connect and control playback with Spotify without being on the same network.
-No guests will see the device and won't be able to connect
+This is the name that will be displayed in Spotify.
+This is the only required configuration option.
+Default is 'Home Assistant'.

 ##### `spotify_user` and `spotify_password` (string)

 Your Spotify account informations. `spotify_user` can be either your email or your username.
-If `discovery_mode` is enabled you don't need to set this values.
+Setting your identifiers is optional.
+If you don't you won't be able to connect remotely to your instance, only via local network.

-##### `device_name` (string)
+##### `allow_guets` (bool)

-This is the name that will be displayed in Spotify.
-Default is 'Home Assistant'
+Default is `true`.
+Spotify connect will be allow discovery to all devices on the same local network.
+If you have friends at home they will be able to play their music too.
+If set to `false`, the addon needs your Spotify username and password to connect.
+The device won't be discoverable on the local network and you will be the only one seeing it.

 ##### `speaker` (string)